Skip to content

 About Canvas

-We've published some of our research as technical presentations here:
+We've published some of our technical presentations here:

 The current release of Canvas is an early developer preview that we are using in a limited set of production pilots.
-We are excited to work with more developers to build on the system, and support more identity providers.
-For more information, please reach out via Discord.
+This first release is recommended for protocolized applications - applications with public data that anyone can permissionlessly interoperate with.

 © 2025 Canvas Technologies, Inc.